ahmttdmr/Chess_ProjectFX/README.md

 Persistent Win Tracking: The UserStatsManager class records player victories, ensuring that user statistics are maintained across multiple game sessions.
 Advanced Gameplay Features:

-Undo Move: Players can take back their last move, thanks to a robust state management system that tracks every action.
-Custom Application Icon: The application window features a custom icon for a polished and professional look.
 🛠️ Technologies Used
 Language: Java (JDK 11+ recommended)
 Framework: JavaFX for the graphical user interface.